-Religion or lack thereof is an imperative aspect of society that either directly or indirectly influences everyday life.
-Calvinism, a sect of Protestantism, radically changed the mindset of Dutch society forever.
+Religion, or lack thereof, is an imperative aspect of society that either directly or indirectly influences everyday life.
+As for the Netherlands, Calvinism played a huge role in forming the mindset of Dutch society.

 While Catholics believe in the purchasing of salvation (saving the soul from sin through Sunday donations and the tithe — donating 10% of your annual income), Calvinists believe that our destiny is already predetermined by God (sin inherently exists in each human as a result of Adam and Eve).

 Consequently, a believer must prove their faith through their own economic activity and self-control.
 The abundance of materialistic luxury that embodies the Catholic church is obviously a fundamental contradiction to any frugal Calvinist.
-Historically, the clergy at the top enjoyed the benefits of financial gain, but always behind closed doors, and more importantly, curtains closed.
+Historically, the clergy at the top enjoyed the benefits of financial gain, but always behind closed doors and — more importantly — closed curtains.